 A payday loan business or auto title loan business shall not be located within 1,500 feet of another payday loan business or auto title loan business or within 150 feet of a single-family or two-family residential zoning district.
 For the purpose of this section, such distance shall be measured in a straight line, without regard to intervening structures or objects, from the nearest portion of the exterior wall of the building containing the payday loan business or auto title loan business to the outer wall of the building containing the other specified land use or, as appropriate, to the nearest property boundary line of a parcel in the specified zoning district.
 The presence of a city, county, or other political subdivision boundary shall be irrelevant for purposes of applying the separation requirements of this section.
-If a payday loan business or auto title loan business is operating on April 29, 2012, and does not comply with the locational standards in this section, such business may continue to operate at that location.132
+If a payday loan business or auto title loan business may continue to operate at that location.